Mausoleums of Multan: Tomb of Shah Rukn-e-Alam

-Besides its religious importance, the mausoleum is also of considerable archaeological value as its dome is reputed to be the second largest in the world after Gol Gumbaz in Bijiapur, India.
+Besides its religious importance, the mausoleum is also of considerable archaeological value as its dome is reputed to be the second largest in South Asia after Gol Gumbaz in Bijiapur, India.
 The mausoleum is built entirely of red brick, bounded with beams of shisham wood, which have now turned black after so many centuries.
 The whole of the exterior is ornamented with glazed tile panels, string courses and battlements.
 Colors used are dark blue, azure, and white, contrasted with deep red polished bricks.
-The tomb was said to have been built by Ghias-ud-Din Tughlak for himself, but was given up by his son Muhammad Tughlak in favour of Rukn-i-Alam, when he died in 1330.
+The tomb was reportedly built by Ghiyath al-Din Tughluq for himself, but was gifted by his son Muhammad bin Tughluq to Rukn-e-Alam, when he died in 1330.